-Despite nearly a thousand miles of beach, Namibia’s not exactly front page when it comes to those glossy holiday brochures.
+Despite nearly a thousand miles of beach, Namibia’s not exactly front page when it comes to those glossy beach holiday brochures.
 It’s an unusual coastline largely made up of the Namib Desert which stretches along the sea side.

 This coastline is unlike any other.
 The sea has claimed hundreds of ships and many more lives over the decades.
 Think treacherous currents and thick sea fogs.
 It’s largely unpopulated too.